Buccha from Air Gear wears a pink-and-white striped T-shirt.

 For that matter, the infamous Red Comet's custom paint job sure looks more pink than red.
 Lampshaded in the official spoof manga Kidou Senshi Gundam-san.

-As perhaps one of the more iconic manga and anime examples, Dio Brando, in Part 3, wears pastel colors, a heart tiara, heart shaped kneepads and belt-buckle... and he's still manly, and scary despite, or perhaps because of it.
+As perhaps one of the more iconic manga and anime examples, Dio Brando, in Part 3, wears pastel colors, a heart headband, heart shaped kneepads and belt-buckle, and golden elf boots... and he's still manly, and scary despite, or perhaps because of it.
 Dio is not the only example, and not even the pinkest.

 His son Giorno continues the tradition by being a very badass and powerful gangster... whose outfit involves a heart-shaped chest cutout, a ladybug motif, and a hairdo that must require a large amount of time, effort, and hair gel to maintain.
 He also has a habit of standing in clouds of flower petals and striking campy model-esque poses, and a few official artworks show him dressed head-to-toe in, what else, bright pink.

 Gwendal is a badass fighter and tactician with a glare of steel, but he loves cute things and his hobby is...knitting.
 Knitting cute animals.
 He's charmingly terrible at it, too: it's a Running Gag that no one can quite tell what the animals are actually supposed to be, which makes it all the more precious that he continues to persist in making them.